Space Construction: The Industry’s New Frontier

 Large parts of the Gateway will be sent up to space for automatic assembly through a partnership of different companies and international agencies.
 The start of construction will begin sometime in 2022, and although not everything will be created in space, it’s still a testament to how far designing and building what essentially amounts to an office space has come.

-The idea of occupying space isn’t as far off as it once may have seemed.
+The idea of occupying space isn’t as far off as it once may have seemed, just as humans are now building underwater structures.
 In fact, it’s actually happening right now, with plans to colonize other planets already underway.
-The construction industry isn’t will have plenty of work to do once everything becomes official, and although space and Earth are fairly different, the needed skills for construction can be utilized for space architecture.
+The construction industry will have plenty of work to do once everything becomes official, and although space and Earth are fairly different, the needed skills for construction can be utilized for space architecture.